rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 That script needs to be executed after ``ops/scripts/tf_init.sh`` has been run, as our script is dependent on the existence of an ``.init_env_vars`` file created by the latter.

-That script also makes a copy of the ``ops/infrastructure/playbook.yml`` into the environment-specific directory so the playbook can be performed from environment specific directory.
+The `ansible_init.sh` script also makes a copy of `ops/infrastructure/dockerhost_playbook.yml` and `ops/infrastructure/bastion_playbook.yml` into the environment-specific directory so the playbooks can be performed from environment specific directory.
+This ansible script also updates the `gigadb_db_host` Gitlab variable with the domain name of the RDS service in preparation for its provisioning.

 ###### Linking Terraform and Ansible.